 Uterine growths are enlargements, masses, or tumors in the female womb (uterus).

 An example of benign or non-cancerous growth is a polyp of the cervix.
-Although uterine fibroids are also benign causes of uterine growths, they can still cause signs and symptoms such as bleeding.
+Although uterine fibroids are also benign causes of uterine growth, they can still cause signs and symptoms such as bleeding.

 Vaginal itching is an uncomfortable and sometimes painful symptom due to irritating substances, infections, or menopause.